gdiaz384/py3TranslateLLM/README.md

         1. Tell the LLM translation engine to translate the name a specific way using the `prompt.txt` file or a DeepL dictionary `クロエ` -> `Chloe`.
             - Note: DeepL dictionaries are not currently implemented in py3TranslateLLM.
         1. Specifying an entry in the `postTranslation.csv` dictionary to revert back the translated text to the original placeholder text used by the game engine: `Chloe` -> `[＠クロエ]`.
-    - At this time, it is not clear which approach is 'better' because the 'problems' with the `chararacterNames.csv` dictionary approach are entirely hypothetical and so might be non-existant for a particular translation engine.
+    - At this time, it is not clear which approach is 'better' because the 'problems' with the `revertAfterTranslation.csv` dictionary approach are entirely hypothetical and so might be non-existant for a particular translation engine.
-    - Regardless, being able to say 'do not include this line usually but make an exception if starts with this string' is very powerful for automation, so this functionality will be retained even if `characterNames.csv` gets removed or renamed later.
+    - Regardless, being able to say 'do not include this line usually but make an exception if starts with this string' is very powerful for automation, so this functionality will be retained even if `revertAfterTranslation.csv` gets removed or renamed later.

 ### Regarding DeepL: